OctopusDeploy/docs/docs/how-to/debug-problems-with-octopus-variables.md

 ![](/docs/images/3048145/3278466.png)

-## Check the variable value in the All Variables tab
+## Check the variable value in the All Variables tab {#DebugproblemswithOctopusvariables-CheckthevariablevalueintheAllVariablestab}

 1. Open the **Project > Variables > All Variables** tab
 2. Investigate the variables from all possible sources for the project including the project itself, [library variable sets](/docs/deploying-applications/variables/library-variable-sets.md), and [tenants](/docs/key-concepts/tenants/index.md).